We will reply to your message within an hour.

 Replace clamps, screws, seats, and slotted pins in carbide insert holders.

-These inserts can cut grooves on both the outside and inside of a workpiece depending on the holder used.
+Cut grooves on both the inside and outside of a workpiece with the same insert.

-Install these inserts into a compatible holder to cut external or internal threads on a workpiece.
+Install these inserts into a matching holder to cut external or internal threads on a workpiece.

 The carbide tip brazed onto these blades is more wear resistant than high-speed steel.